code-and-effect/effective_datatables/README.md

 # Effective DataTables

-Use just one file and a simple DSL to implement seamless server-side search sort and filtering of any ActiveRecord or Array collection in a frontend jQuery DataTable
+Use a simple DSL in just one ruby file to implement server-side search sort and filtering of any ActiveRecord or Array collection in a frontend jQuery DataTable

-Search database tables and computed results (arrays) at the same time
+Search raw database tables and ruby-processed results at the same time

 Packages the jQuery DataTables assets for use in a Rails 3.2.x & Rails 4.x application using Twitter Bootstrap 2 or 3